arhi-pro-ru/arhi-pro.ru/README.md

-# Jamstack
+# arhi-pro.ru

-This is the repo for https://jamstack.org
+This is the fork repo for https://jamstack.org

 An entry-point for learning about this architectural model.
 A place to learn what Jamstack is, for sharing tools, tips, examples and articles.
 This is also a place to find a local community meetup, or to seek support in starting one of your own.